-8.14- CLASSIFIED PERSONNEL REIMBURSEMENT OF TRAVEL EXPENSES
+8.14-CLASSIFIED PERSONNEL REIMBURSEMENT OF TRAVEL EXPENSES

-Employees shall be reimbursed for personal and/or travel expenses incurred while performing duties or attending workshops or other employment-related functions, provided that prior written approval for the activity for which the employee seeks reimbursement has been received from the Superintendent, principal (or other immediate supervisor with the authority to make school approvals), or the appropriate designee of the Superintendent and that the employee's attendance/travel was at the request of the district.
-Mileage will be reimbursed at the rate set for state government reimbursement.
+Employees shall be reimbursed for approved travel expenses incurred while performing duties or attending workshops or other employment-related functions, provided that prior written approval for the activity for which the employee seeks reimbursement has been received from the superintendent, principal (or other immediate supervisor with the authority to make school approvals), or the appropriate designee of the superintendent and that the employee's attendance/travel was at the request of the district.

-It is the responsibility of the employee to determine the appropriate supervisor from which he must obtain approval.
+It is the responsibility of the employee to determine the appropriate supervisor from which he/she must obtain approval.

 Reimbursement claims must be made on forms provided by the District and must be supported by appropriate, original receipts.
 Copies of receipts or other documentation are not acceptable, except in extraordinary circumstances.
+Guidelines for reimbursements are contained in the district business procedures manual.